-A student will be placed on academic probation whenever the student's Cumulative Grade Point Average is 10 or more quality points below a 2.0 average (A-4.0).
+A student will be placed on academic probation whenever the student's Cumulative Grade Point Average is below a 2.0 average (A-4.0).
 A student will remain on probation until a Cumulative Grade Point Average of 2.0 or higher is achieved.